 After tasting and sharing so many grilled/roast/baked chicken recipes, I am really having a hard time to figure out which one shall I call out as The Best!
 Today I have another one to add to the list – my much-loved buttermilk roast chicken!
-This one is quite a special recipe because after much dilemma, I tried the brining of chicken for a long duration – the process which is supposed to produce the most juicy, succulent and well-seasoned chicken ever!
+This buttermilk roast chicken is quite a special recipe because after much dilemma, I tried the brining of chicken for a long duration – the process which is supposed to produce the most juicy, succulent and well-seasoned chicken ever!

 And boy!
 What I was missing till date!
 Only now I know why this overnight or even day long brining is so popular over the internet and it’s, hands-down, the best marinating process I have ever tried.
 The buttermilk does its magic to the chicken by penetrating the flavors deep into the meat giving it a succulent & melt-in-mouth texture.
 The chicken drumsticks came out super moist and super yum!
 If you haven’t yet tried this technique then you must try this buttermilk roast chicken and reward yourself with one of the best roast chicken ever!

 Buttermilk is quite a magic ingredient I must admit.
 It creates wonders to so many cooked/baked stuff that sometimes I wonder how I was surviving before discovering this miraculous item!
 It’s a great egg substitute for making eggless cakes and now it has given me another gem – the buttermilk roast chicken!
 Being a chicken freak family, we have now been in lifelong debt to buttermilk for treating us with such a wonderful chicken which is so easy to make yet so delicious to eat!